bbauska/meta-react-basics/README.md

 const Nav = () => <ul><li>Home</li></ul>

-Note that with the implicit return, you don&apos;t even have to use the curly braces that are compulsory function body delimiters in all other cases.
+Note that with the implicit return, you don't even have to use the curly braces that are compulsory function body delimiters in all other cases.